 Why Do We Sin?

 Since the beginning of time, mankind has sinned.
-This can seem obvious.
-The answer to the question “Why do we sin?” is not so obvious but very important.
+But God wants us to make a different choice, so we must answer the question, “Why do we sin?”

 Human sin goes all the way back to Adam and Eve.
 Since the first human beings rejected God and committed sin, all of mankind has given in to “the lust of the flesh, the lust of the eyes, and the pride of life” (1 John 2:16).